Nepal Tibet Bhutan Tour

 Tip for the day: You can take a horse ride for the first hour.
-And, do not take photos inside the Monastery.
-Mostly, you have to deposit all the belongings at the entrance so do not carry expensive Jewellery.
+And do not take photos inside the Monastery.
+You must primarily deposit all the belongings at the entrance, so do not carry expensive Jewellery.

 I wish you an excellent Journey Home!!